 Place the hot baking pan on the stove for faster cooling.
 You can also place the items directly on the burner but ensure you clean the burner thoroughly.
 The ample space allows your goodies to cool without crumbling.

 Not having a cooling rack should not hinder you from baking.
-You now know the alternatives of this rack.
-They are easy to improvise, and you must have one or two of these alternatives in your kitchen.
+You can pick a great cooling rack alternative above.
+They are easy to improvise, and you probably have one or two of these alternatives in your kitchen.